-All teachers employed at the TRUST are paid in accordance with the statutory provisions of the STPCD as updated from time to time.
-A copy of the latest version may be found in the TRUST office.
+All teachers employed at the school are paid in accordance with the statutory provisions of the STPCD as updated from time to time.
+A copy of the latest version may be found in the school office.
 Account will be taken of the school improvement plan when making pay related decisions.
 All pay related decisions taken will be compliant with the Equality Act 2010, The Employment Rights Act 1996, The Employment Relations Act 1999 and The Employment Act 2002, The Part-Time Workers (Prevention of Less Favourable Treatment) Regulations 2000, The Fixed Term Employees (Prevention of Less Favourable Treatment) Regulations 2002, Agency Workers Regulations 2011 and The Employment Act 2008.

-The process for making decisions on the pay of teachers at the TRUST is as follows.
-[Insert any particular arrangements for your school that differ from those set out below, and amend as necessary.
-For example decisions may be made by an individual (e.g. a governor or the head) rather than by a committee of the Board of Trustees.
-Include any specific arrangements relating to pay decisions affecting the CEO's salary]
+The process for making decisions on the pay of teachers at the school is as follows.
+[Insert any particular arrangements for your school that differ from those set out below and amend as necessary.
+For example, decisions may be made by an individual (e.g. a governor or the head) rather than by a committee of the governing body.